-The trend in e-commerce in India is expected to continue and the Indian market size is expected to grow at 30% CAGR to cross USD 110 Billion by FY 24-25.
-There is also an increased adoption of technology for remote working, learning and consumption of entertainment through OTT platforms and social media.
+CAGR2 to cross USD 110 Billion by FY 24-25.
+There is also learning and consumption of entertainment through OTT platforms and social media.
 Consumers are expected to continue to embrace technology and cause an overarching shift in consumption and behaviour in the long term.